SarahLimaSO/Campo_minado/README.md

-# This is part of a execise made By me named Campo Minado
+# This is part of an execise that I made named Campo Minado
+#Please give a check :)